21 IRS Audit Red Flags

 But to qualify as a trader, you must buy and sell securities frequently and look to make money on short-term swings in prices.
-And the trading activities must be continuous.
+And the trading activities must be continuous over the full year and not just for a couple of months.
 This is different from an investor, who profits mainly on long-term appreciation and dividends.
 Investors hold their securities for longer periods and sell much less often than traders.

 The IRS knows that many filers who report trading losses or expenses on Schedule C are actually investors.
-So it's pulling returns and checking to see that the taxpayer meets all of the rules to qualify as a bona fide trader.
+It's pulling returns and checking to see that the taxpayer meets all of the rules to qualify as a bona fide trader.

 Engaging in Virtual Currency Transactions

 The IRS is on the hunt for taxpayers who sell, receive, trade or otherwise deal in bitcoin or other virtual currency and is using pretty much everything in its arsenal.
 As part of the IRS's efforts to clamp down on unreported income from these transactions, revenue agents are mailing letters to people they believe have virtual currency accounts.
 The agency went to federal court to get names of customers of Coinbase, a virtual currency exchange.
 And the IRS has set up teams of agents to work on cryptocurrency-related audits.
-Additionally, all individual filers must state on page 1 of their 2020 Form 1040 whether they received, sold, sent, acquired or exchanged any financial interest in virtual currency last year.
+Additionally, all individual filers must state on page 1 of their Form 1040 whether they received, sold, exchanged or disposed any financial interest in virtual currency.

 The tax rules treat bitcoin and other cryptocurrencies as property for tax purposes.
 The IRS has a set of frequently asked questions that address selling, trading and receiving cryptocurrency, calculating gain or loss, figuring tax basis when the currency is received by an employee or someone else for services, and much more.